 About Stephen And Dave

 Stephen Brotherstone and Dave Lawrence are the authors of Scarred For Life, a series of books taking a detailed and humours look at the sheer volume of inappropriately child-scaring moments on television, in films, in books and much more besides in the seventies and eighties.
-You can find Scarred For Life Volume One here and Volume Two here, and follow them on Twitter at @ScarredForLife2.
+You can find Scarred For Life Volume One here, Volume Two here and Volume Three here, and follow them on Twitter at @ScarredForLife2.

 Buy A Book!